mevdschee/php-crud-api/README.md

         "created": "2018-03-05T20:12:56Z"
     }

-On read operations you may apply includes.
+On read operations you may apply joins.

 #### Update